viperleed/viperleed/doc/content/measurement/setup_measurements.rst

     again.

-When selecting a camera for the first time, you will need to choose a directory in which the resulting bad pixel files will be stored.
+When selecting a camera for the first time, you will need to choose a directory in which the resulting bad-pixel files will be stored.

 .. _fig_find_bad_pixels_with_camera:
 .. figure:: /_static/gui/find_bad_pixels_with_camera.jpg
     :width: 45%
     :align: center

-    If the bad pixel calibration has been performed previously, the stored results will be shown.
+    If the bad-pixel calibration has been performed previously, the stored results will be shown.

 Press *Find* to start the acquisition process.
 The tool will guide you through the required steps interactively.
-First you will have to acquire dark images.
-For this you should have the cap of the camera lens ready, to ensure that you can cover it entirely.
+First, you will acquire dark images.
+For this step you should have the lens cap ready to ensure that the camera is completely covered.

 .. _fig_bad_pixels_instruction_1:
 .. figure:: /_static/gui/bad_pixels_instruction_1.jpg